 Be sure to chill the potatoes for at least 15 minutes before forming the patties.
 It will help them firm up a little, making them easier to shape.
 They’ll also hold up better while they’re cooking.
 15 minutes is just the minimum though – you can make them a full day ahead if you want to!

-In order to keep the nice a crisp, cool them on a rack set on a rimmed baking sheet.
+In order to keep the nice a crisp, cool them on a wire rack set on a rimmed baking sheet.
 This will allow any excess oil to drain away and will let air circulate around the cakes so the bottoms don’t steam and get soggy.

-- 1/2 small green cabbage, shredded (about 2 cups)
+- ½ small green cabbage shredded (about 2 cups)

-- 4 green onions, white and green parts chopped
+- 4 green onions white and green parts chopped

-- 1/2 cup almond milk
+- ½ cup almond milk

-- 1 cup GO Veggie! lactose-free cheddar shreds
+- 1 cup shredded cheddar cheese

-- salt and pepper, to taste
+- salt and pepper to taste

-- 3/4 cup flour
+- ¾ cup flour

-- 1 egg, beaten
+- 1 large egg beaten

 - oil for frying

 - Chill the mashed potatoes for at least 15 minutes.
-Stir in the flour and egg.

 - Use a medium cookie scoop (2 tablespoons) to divide the potato mixture.
-Form into patties about 1/2 inch thick.
+Form into patties about ½-inch thick.